yinghli/IKEv2VPN/Win10EAP.md

 ![](https://github.com/yinghli/IKEv2VPN/blob/master/CSR.jpg)

 2. Client open browser and access https://sever_ip_addr/certsrv and login with your credential.
-3. Downlad CA certificate and install in your local `Trusted Root Certification Authorities`.
+3. Download CA certificate and install in your local `Trusted Root Certification Authorities`.
 4. Click request a certificate and select advance.
 5. Open previous step file via Notepad and copy into the website, choose "User" template and submit certificate request.
 6. Download the certificate and install into `Current User/Personal Certificates`.